 Intercom CEO Eoghan McCabe shared the company’s first pitch deck from 2011, adding that raising 600K was a “monumental task” for the team back then.
 In March 2018, Intercom raised a $125M Series D round at a unicorn valuation of $1.275B.
 The short, eight-slide pitch deck describes Intercom’s vision to build a CRM and messaging tool for SaaS providers.

 LinkedIn, bought by Microsoft for $26.2B in 2016

 Greylock Partners dug up LinkedIn’s Series B pitch deck from August 2004.
 The deck billed LinkedIn as “professional people search 2.0.”
 LinkedIn had yet to generate a dime of revenue — but the deck highlights revenue as a high priority and identifies clear streams to achieve it.

-While not a pure pitch deck, this presentation by stealth mode giant Magic Leap elaborated on many of the use cases, UI, design and user personas for its products.
+While not a pure pitch deck, this presentation by AR giant Magic Leap, which recently came out of stealth mode, elaborates on many of the use cases, UI, design and user personas for its products.
 Presentation linked below in image.

 In October 2014 fundraising docs, WeWork expected revenues of $2.9B by 2018, while at the same time forecasting the number of its co-working members to grow from 16,279 to 260,000.

 Yammer’s deck jumps right into the ways the modern workplace is changing and how they address these issues.
 They devote a few of their 31 slides to accolades, awards, and testimonials from happy users, plus a little bullet point about having already raised money from top-tier VCs.